-In the example above which is taken from the MOVE PROC, line 22:
+In the example above which is taken from the MOVE PROC, line 34, page 60:

-MOVE(1,4) refers to list #1, 4th expression in the calling symbolic line in the main program.
+MOVE (4, 1) refers to list #4, lst expression in the calling symbolic line in the main program.
 In this case, it would be the number of an index register.

-MOVE(1,1) refers to list #1, 1st expression.
+MOVE (1, 1) refers to list #1, lst expression.
 This expression within the list provides the address of the first word to be moved.